bigbearlearns/cupertino-choraliers/content/members.md

 If you know someone in the list above and are free on a Monday morning, why don't you join us and join in the fun.

-Check the events page first to find out where we are meeting and make sure that we are not out performing.
+Check the [Shows & Performances](/shows) page first to find out where we are meeting and make sure that we are not out performing.